Andrew Gonzalez — Luxury Custom JewelerLuxury Custom Jewelerby Andrew Gonzalez

 • Plain bands that calm a detailed engagement ring.

-• Diamond bands with natural or laboratory-grown stones.
+• Diamond bands with natural or lab-grown stones.

 03